Record Number of Gender-Neutral Names Given to Babies in 2021

 1. Listophile’s report is based on the collection of given names as recorded by the SSA.
 This report collected datasets from 74,632,294 instances of baby names given between the years 2000-2020.
 The duplicate names common to both females and males (unisex names) were analyzed for each year.
 This sizable dataset gave us a unique insight into unisex names consisting of 799,724 instances of female-given names and 822,123 instances of male-given names.
-We have provided this dataset and analysis unisex data analysis 2021.

 2. For the purposes of the analysis, a name was considered unisex if it falls between one-third and two-thirds split between male and female.
 This split gave us the most gender-balanced names and ensured the names were truly unisex.

 3. The minimum threshold for defining a unisex name was set to 5 or more names given to babies in a particular year.
 We used this threshold because it is the minimum number used by the SSA in collecting baby names.
 Unisex names are quite often, at least in their infancy, ‘fringe’ names.
 This allowed us to collect both popular and more unique unisex names.